Gyerim: History

 Because, The source of these records is a comprehensive record of verbal legends in the 13th century written by Buddhist monks.

 There is a difference of more than 1000 years from the time when the incident occurred.

-In the Samguk Sagi, a more reliable history book, Legend related to Gye(계,鷄) is mentioned only in Gim Al-ji's part, but not in Hyeokgeose's part.
+In the Samguk Sagi, a more reliable history book, Legend related to Gye is mentioned only in Gim Al-ji's part, but not in Hyeokgeose's part.